Products

 Oban 11 Year Old (Special Release 2023): John & Hugh Stevenson built a brewery in 1793, with distillation recorded from 1794.
 Oban's a small distillery, and another (along with Talisker) of the small number to use traditional worm tub condensers.
 By running it warmer at Oban, they prolong copper contact for a lighter result.
 Here their light, fruity, coastal spirit has been finished in Caribbean pot still rum casks for a Diageo Special Release dubbed ‘The Soul of Calypso’!
 It’s bottled at natural cask strength.

 Penderyn The Headliner (Icons of Wales): The ninth release in Penderyn’s Icons of Wales series honours the great social reformer and only Welsh Prime Minister of the UK, David Lloyd George.
 Since 2000 Penderyn have helped establish Welsh single malt, which now has its own Geographical Indication (GI).
-They unusually use Faraday stills (a cross between a pot and column still) to achieve a light spirit, with this one fully matured in Jamaican rum & Ruby Port casks, and non-chill filtered.
+Made with their small pot stills, as opposed to their usual (unusual) Faraday stills, this single malt was matured in a combination of Jamaican rum & Ruby Port casks, and non-chill filtered.

 Arlett Single Malt - Original : Distillerie Tessendier, founded in 1880, is a celebrated Cognac producer.
 Today it’s run by brothers Jérôme & Lilian (master blender & cellar master), who’ve also been distilling whisky since 2019 in tribute to their whisky-loving mother.
 Made with traceable two-row spring barley and the family’s traditional Charentais copper stills, maturation takes place in classic Cognac cellars close to the banks of the Charente river.
 They encourage you to try this with ice, ginger ale, or in cocktails.